 Simon has Board experience of both public and private companies across sectors including Property, Retail, and Media.
 He has executive experience over 25 years as a CEO/MD.
-He is a Chartered Accountant with investment banking experience and has specialist knowledge in both Treasurv Management Property and Development, most recently through his role at Curo.
+He is a Chartered Accountant with investment banking experience and has specialist knowledge both in Treasury and Property Management Development, most recently through his role at Curo.